 On October 14, 2016, the Company sent a notice of default and reference to foreclosure proceedings to certain of the Wellstat Diagnostics Guarantors which are not defendants in the New York action, but which are owners of real estate assets over which a deed of trust in favor of the Company securing the guarantee of the loan to Wellstat Diagnostics had been executed.
 On March 2, 2017, the Company sent a second notice to foreclose on the real estate assets, and noticed the sale for March 29, 2017.
 The sale was taken off the calendar by the trustee under the deed of trust and has not been re-scheduled yet.
 On March 6, 2017, the Company sent a letter to the Wellstat Diagnostics Guarantors seeking information in preparation for a UCC Article 9 sale of some or all of the intellectual property-related collateral of the Wellstat Diagnostics Guarantors.
-The Wellstat Diagnostics Guarantors did not respond to the Company's letter, but on March 17, 2017, filed an order to show cause with the New York Supreme Court to enjoin the Company's sale of the real estate or enforcing its security interests in the Wellstat Diagnostics Guarantors' intellectual property during the pendency of any action involving the guarantees at issue.
-In October 2017, the Company filed a motion with the New York Supreme Court requesting an attachment of a potential \$55.8 million damages award, plus interest, entered against BTG International, Inc. in favor of Wellstat Therapeutics in Delaware Chancery Court on September 19, 2017.
-The New York Supreme Court has not yet considered the Company's motion.
-On February 6, 2018, the NY Court issued an order from the bench which enjoins the Guarantors from selling, encumbering, removing, transferring or altering the collateral pending the outcome of the proceedings before it.
-The NY Court also issued an order precluding the Company from foreclosing on certain of the Guarantors' collateral pending the outcome of the proceedings before it.
+The Wellstat Diagnostics Guarantors did not respond to the Company's letter, but on March 17, 2017, filed an order to show cause with the Supreme Court of New York to enjoin the Company's sale of the real estate or enforcing its security interests in the Wellstat Diagnostics Guarantors' intellectual property during the pendency of any action involving the guarantees at issue.
+On February 6, 2018, the Supreme Court of New York issued an order from the bench which enjoins the Wellstat Diagnostics Guarantors from selling, encumbering, removing, transferring or altering the collateral pending the outcome of the proceedings before it.
+The Supreme Court of New York also issued an order precluding the Company from foreclosing on certain of the Wellstat Diagnostics Guarantors' collateral pending the outcome of the proceedings before it.
+In September of 2018, discovery in the New York action was completed.
+Summary judgment motions were filed by Wellstat and the Company in 2018, and accompanying briefing was completed in January 2019.
+The court has ordered a hearing on the summary judgment motions for March 26, 2019.